zcagdasgurbuz/FractalMatic/readme.md

 #### Save / Load

-After creating interesting fractals by Randomizer or manually adjusting parameters, you can save the configurations you like and load them later.
+After creating interesting fractals by Randomizer or setting parameters manually, you can save the configurations you like and load them later.

 <img src="screenshots/ex_save_menu.jpg" width="350">